Tycho Brahe: Exile and later years

-From 1597 to 1598, he spent a year at the castle of his friend Heinrich Rantzau in Wandesburg outside Hamburg, and then they moved for a while to Wittenberg, where they stayed in the former home of Philip Melanchthon.
+From 1597 to 1598, he spent a year at the castle of his friend Heinrich Rantzau at Haus Wandesburg in Wandsbek outside Hamburg.
+Then they moved for a while to Wittenberg, where they stayed in the former home of the Protestant reformer Philip Melanchthon.

-In 1599, he obtained the sponsorship of Rudolf II, Holy Roman Emperor and moved to Prague, as Imperial Court Astronomer.
+In 1599, he obtained the patronage of Rudolf II, Holy Roman Emperor and moved to Prague, as Imperial Court Astronomer.
 Tycho built a new observatory in a castle in Benátky nad Jizerou, 50 km from Prague, and worked there for one year.
 The emperor then brought him back to Prague, where he stayed until his death.
 At the imperial court even Tycho's wife and children were treated like nobility, which they had never been at the Danish court.